apollo

 Drug Interactions

-Drug-Drug Interactions: BENIDIPINE may interact with high blood pressure lowering pills (benazepril, metoprolol, ramipril, hydrochlorothiazide etc.), anti-TB (rifampin), antifungal (itraconazole), cardiac-glycoside (digoxin) and H2 blockers (cimetidine).
+Drug-Drug Interactions: Inform your doctor if you are taking blood pressure-lowering pills (benazepril, metoprolol, ramipril, hydrochlorothiazide), anti-TB (rifampin), antifungal (itraconazole), cardiac-glycoside (digoxin) or H2 blockers (cimetidine).

-Drug-Disease Interactions: BENIDIPINE should not be given to people with low blood pressure (hypotension), liver disease, or kidney disease.
+Drug-Disease Interactions: Inform your doctor if you have low blood pressure (hypotension), liver disease, or kidney disease.

 Drug-Drug Interactions Checker List: